-Stretching alone needs to be taken out all together. l’ll give you a pass with foam rolling since there are some short term benefits.
+Stretching alone needs to be taken out altogether. l’ll give you a pass with foam rolling since there are some short term benefits.

-The two pre workout activities I want to talk about today are walking and strategic core exercises.
-If there are two critical things sensitive backs need more of thats neighboring musculature recruitment and more trunk stability.
+The two pre-workout activities I want to talk about today are walking and strategic core exercises.
+If there are two critical things sensitive backs need more of, it is neighboring musculature recruitment and more trunk stability.

 If your workout buddy has a crappy warm up share this article!!